Lower Body in the Golf Swing: Step into Some Speed

 Weight shift for a baseball throwWeight shift for a baseball throw

-What's going to be your next step?
+What's going to be your next move?

 Chuck: Yeah, exactly.